joshHug/LeidenITP/labs/lab9.md

 dct["d"] += 1
 ```

 The most used solution is to check with an `if` statement if the key exist or not.
-If it exist you just add one to the count, otherwise, you create the key and set in on one.
-The problem is that it is not immediatly clear what the intent of the code is.
+If it exists you just add one to the count, otherwise, you create the key and set in on one.
+The problem is that it is not immediately clear what the intent of the code is.
 After all, after a `if` statement can be anything.

 ```python
 if item not in dct:  # Test if the key "item" exists in the dictionary "dct".